 Hook Sizes: US and UK terns

-As with everything in crochet, there are multiple terms.
-For hook sizes, we outdo ourselves as there is 3 ways to denote a hook size – a metric millimetre sizing, a US letter (sometimes a number) or a UK number.
+Crochet has multiple terms to describe the same thing, but with hook sizes, we outdo ourselves!
+There are at least 3 ways to denote a hook size – a metric millimetre sizing, a US letter (sometimes a number) or a UK number are the most common.

 (There are actually 4 types if you include Japanese sizes which are different again but I haven’t included that here for fear of information overload!)

 Personally, I always stick to the metric mm sizing in my patterns.
 In a lot of modern western patterns you will be likely to just see the metric and or US sizes but there are still a lot of vintage UK patterns floating around so it’s useful to be aware of the options.

 Here’s the table to help you translate!

 Standard information about yarn weights in the US can be found here.
 It’s worth noting though that outside the US, different terms are used for similar yarn weights.

 On top of that, weights can vary even within categories, so please use the below as a guide only and remember that meeting gauge is more important than hook size!!